hyugogirubato/pyuptobox/README.md

 $ python setup.py install
 ```

-You now have the `pyuptobox` package installed and a `pyuptobox` executable is now available.
+You now have the `pybinance` package installed and a `pybinance` executable is now available.

 ### From Source Code